Ch (digraph): Other languages

 In Vietnamese, ch represents the voiceless palatal plosive [c] in the initial position.
 In the final position, the pronunciation is [jk̟̚].

 In Xhosa and Zulu, ch represents the voiceless aspirated velar dental click [kǀʰ].

 In Obolo, ch represents a [].
 It is considered a single letter since 'c' and 'h' do not exist independently in the Obolo alphabet.

 Use in romanization

-"Ch" is frequently used in transliterating into many European languages from Greek, Hebrew, Yiddish, and various others.

 In Mandarin Chinese ch is used in Pinyin to represent an aspirated voiceless retroflex affricate /tʂʰ/.

 In Japanese, ch is used in Hepburn to represent the chi sound (ち).

+In Korean, ch is used in Revised Romanization of Korean to represent ㅊ (chieut).